rbrito/avr-evtd/README1st.txt

 	Release (1.0)

-5. KNOW ISSUES:
+6. KNOW ISSUES:
 	None known.
 	Tested now on PPC, MIPS and KURO systems with 2.4 and 2.6 releases of the kernel.
-Also tested under stock, openlinked and freelink versions of the updated firmware.
+Also tested under stock, openlink and freelink versions of the updated firmware.

 --------------------------------------------------------------------------------
-Linkstation avr Event Daemon  (avr-evtd) is for general use only...
-This is free software for Linkstaion/kuro fans and lovers !
+This is free software for Linkstation/kuro fans and lovers!

 Please just mention my name if modified or linked to.
-Bob Perry (UK) JUNE 2006
+Bob Perry (UK) JUNE 2006.
+Rogério Brito July 2009.